A Logic of Interactive Proofs (Formal Theory of Knowledge Transfer): Basic Logic of interactive Proofs (LiP)

-The basic Logic of interactive Proofs (LiP) provides a modal \emph{formula language} over a generic message \emph{term language}.
-The formula language offers the propositional constructors, a relational symbol `$\knows{}{}$' for constructing atomic propositions about individual knowledge, and a parameterised unary modal constructor `$\proves{}{}{}{}$' for propositions about proofs.
-The message language offers term constructors for message \emph{pairing} and (not necessarily, but possibly cryptographically implemented) \emph{signing}.
-(Cryptographic signature creation and verification is polynomial-time computable \cite{DigitalSignatures}.) \begin{definition}[The language of LiP] Let \begin{itemize} \item $\agents\neq\emptyset$ designate a non-empty finite set of \emph{agent names} $a$, $b$, $c$, \etc \item $\community\subseteq\agents$ denote (finite and not necessarily disjoint) communities of agents $a\in\agents$ (referred to by their name) \item $\messages \ni M\ \bnfeq\ a \bnfor B \bnfor \sign{M}{a} \bnfor \pair{M}{M}$ designate our language of \emph{message terms} $M$ \emph{over} $\agents$ with (transmittable) agent names $a\in\agents$, application-specific data $B$ (left blank here), signed messages $\sign{M}{a}$, and message pairs $\pair{M}{M}$
+The basic Logic of interactive Proofs (LiP) provides a modal \emph{formula language} over a generic message or proof \emph{term language}.
+The formula language offers the classical propositional connectives, a relational symbol `$\knows{}{}$' for constructing atomic propositions about individual (term) knowledge, and a parameterised unary modal constructor `$\proves{}{}{}{}$' for propositions about proofs.
+The term language offers constructors for \emph{pairing} and (possibly cryptographically implemented) \emph{signing}.
+(Signature creation and verification is in polynomial time \cite{DigitalSignatures}.) \begin{definition}[The language of LiP] Let \begin{itemize} \item $\agents\neq\emptyset$ designate a non-empty finite set of \emph{agent names} $a$, $b$, $c$, \etc such that $\CM\in\agents$, where $\CM$ designates the communication medium; \item $\community\subseteq\agents$ denote (finite and not necessarily disjoint) communities (sets) of agents $a\in\agents$ (referred to by their name); \item $\messages \ni M\ \bnfeq\ a \bnfor \Kcomb{a} \bnfor \Scomb{a} \bnfor \pair{M}{M} \bnfor \sign{M}{a} \bnfor B$